pts/pts-xtiny/README.txt

 """"""""""""""""""""""""""""""""""""""""""""""""
 * a Linux i386 or amd64 system
 * gcc >=4.4 that can compile for the i386 target
+* the GNU linker: the ld tool GNU Binutils (other linkers such as gold without linker script (`ld -T') support won't work)
 * Python >=2.4 (This may get removed in the future when the `xtiny' wrapper script gets rewritten in C.)